solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-3-Deployment-evolution-options.md

 Doing manual deployments every time a change is made can be a very time-consuming endeavor.
 Utilizing an automated deployment approach can save a lot of time and effort.
 Azure DevOps and Github Actions can be used to automatically deploy code and databases each time a new commit occurs in the codebase.

 Whether using Azure DevOps or Github, there will be some setup work to support the deployments.
 This typically includes creating credentials that can connect to the target environment and deploy the release artifacts.

-TODO: Need to replace all relative path links.

 To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD](https://github.com/Azure/azure-mysql/tree/master/DeveloperGuide/step-2-developer-journey-steps/02-04-CloudDeploy-CICD) article.